-- 15.6 The Monitoring Officer will give a printed copy of this Constitution to each Councillor upon delivery to them of that individual's declaration of acceptance of office on the councillor first being elected to the Council. - 15.715.6 The Monitoring Officer will ensure that all Councillors have access to an electronic copy of the latest version of the Constitution. - The Monitoring Officer will ensure that copies of the Constitution are available for inspection at the Town Hall, Burton upon Trent and can be purchased by members of the local press and the public on payment of a reasonable fee. - 15.915.8 The Monitoring Officer will ensure that the Constitution is available on the Council's Web Site.
+- 15.6 The Monitoring Officer will ensure that all Councillors have access to an electronic copy of the latest version of the Constitution. - 15.7 The Monitoring Officer will ensure that copies of the Constitution are available for inspection at the Town Hall, Burton upon Trent and can be purchased by members of the local press and the public on payment of a reasonable fee. - 15.8 The Monitoring Officer will ensure that the Constitution is available on the Council's Web Site.